Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Introduction and main results

-\begin{remark}[Extinction of the branching process] As highlighted before, the Kesten--Stigum theorem on branching processes with a finite set of types includes that $\Prob(W>0)>0$ is equivalent to $\mathrm{Ext}=\{W=0\}$ up to a null-measure set, where $\mathrm{Ext}$ is the event of extinction.
-This is usually checked through the immediate inclusion $\{W=0\}\subset\mathrm{Ext}$ and the equality $\Prob\pa{W=0}\in\paa{\Prob(\mathrm{Ext}),1}$, which is derived using a fixed point argument on the generating function of the offspring distribution \citep{harris_theory_1964}.
+If $M$ is positive recurrent, then~\eqref{eq:nsc} is equivalent to any of the following (equivalent) points: \begin{mathlist} \item $\mathbb{E}[W]=\langle Z(0), h\rangle$; \item $\mathbb{P}(W>0)>0$; \item $\{W=0\}=\mathrm{LocExt}$ up to a null-measure set, where we denote by the event of local extinction. \end{mathlist} If $M$ is recurrent and Condition~\eqref{eq:simple_condition} or Condition~\eqref{eq:nsc} is satisfied, then the points~\ref{eq:point_1_ext},~\ref{eq:point_2_ext} and~\ref{eq:point_3_ext} also hold. \end{theorem} \begin{remark} Theorem~\ref{thm:ks_condition} states that in the positive recurrent setting, Condition~\eqref{eq:simple_condition} is sufficient to obtain uniform integrability of the sequence $(W_n)_n$, however unlike~\eqref{eq:nsc}, Condition~\eqref{eq:simple_condition} is not necessary (see Section~\ref{sec:examples} for an example).
+If $M$ is null recurrent, then both conditions are sufficient. \end{remark} \begin{remark}[Extinction of the branching process] As highlighted before, the Kesten--Stigum theorem on branching processes with a finite set of types includes the fact that $\mathbb{P}(W>0)>0$ is equivalent to $\mathrm{Ext}=\{W=0\}$ up to a null-measure set, where $\mathrm{Ext}$ is the event of extinction.
+This is usually checked through the immediate inclusion $\{W=0\}\subset\mathrm{Ext}$ and the equality $\mathbb{P}(W=0)\in\{\mathbb{P}(\mathrm{Ext}),1\}$, which is derived using a fixed point argument on the generating function of the offspring distribution~\citep{harris_theory_1964}.

-However when the set of types is infinite the question is much more involved.
-As a matter of fact, the number of fixed points of the offspring generating function is not 2 but is at least countably infinite, as shown in \cite{tan_characterization_2023}.
+However, when the set of types is infinite the question is much more involved.
+As a matter of fact, the number of fixed points of the offspring generating function is not 2 but is at least countably infinite, as shown in~\cite{tan_characterization_2023}.
 In fact, every type could become extinct eventually while the whole population does not, and may even grow exponentially.
-This phenomenon of local extinction have been studied in many recent works \citep{braunsteins_pathwise_2019,ligonniere_kesten_2024, kyprianou_extinction_2018}.
-Examples of such processes can be found in \cite{braunsteins_pathwise_2019}, and we give in Section~\ref{sec:examples} an instance where even under positive recurrence of the mean matrix we have $\Prob(W>0)>0$ yet $\Prob\big(\mathrm{Ext}^c\cap\{W=0\}\big)>0$.
-Nevertheless in our countable-type setting there is a dichotomy between the events $\{W>0\}$ and local extinction of the process. \end{remark}
+This phenomenon of local extinction has been studied in many recent works~\citep{braunsteins_pathwise_2019,ligonniere_kesten_2024, kyprianou_extinction_2018}.
+Examples of such processes can be found in~\cite{braunsteins_pathwise_2019}, and we give in Section~\ref{sec:examples} an instance where even under positive recurrence of the mean matrix we have $\mathbb{P}(W>0)>0$ yet $\mathbb{P}\big(\mathrm{Ext}^c\cap\{W=0\}\big)>0$.
+Nevertheless, in our countable-type setting there is a dichotomy between the events $\{W>0\}$ and local extinction of the process. \end{remark}

-\begin{remark} Using the fact that $\log_+(\sum_i a_i) \leq \sum_i \log(1+a_i)$ for any sequence of nonnegative numbers $(a_i)$, we get
+\begin{remark} Using the fact that $\log_+(\sum_i a_i) \leq \sum_i \log(1+a_i)$ for any sequence of nonnegative numbers $(a_i)_i$, we get